bwuzhang/CarND-Behavioral-Cloning-P3/writeup.md

 1. The first step to preprocess the data was to find lane in it using the pipeline I wrote in P1.
 Black lanes were drawn on all images.
 ![alt text][image2]
 2. The next step was to horizontally flip all images and their corresponding steering measurements.
 This helped the algorithm learn turning right instead of turning left all the time.
+![alt text][image3]
+3. Next step was applying random brightness change in the V channel of the images converted to HSV format.
 ![alt text][image4]
-3. The final steps was applying random brightness change in the V channel of the images converted to HSV format.
+4. Random shadow was added on to the image.
+![alt text][image5]
+5. Random shift was applied at the end.
-![alt text][image3]
+![alt text][image6]

 After all the steps, I tripled the number of training images I had.